ericodle/GINSA/README.md

   git clone https://github.com/ericodle/GINSA
   ```

+Once the repository is cloned successfully, you can navigate to your clone folder, open the "GINSA" folder contained within, and access RUN_GINSA.py.

 ### Install dependencies using pip
 Whether you downloaded RUN_GINSA.py or cloned the repository, you will need Python installed on your computer.
 GINSA was tested on Python3.
 Once Python is installed, you will need to copy-paste these commands into your command prompt (terminal).